Bring It On: The Musical: Transgender character

 Bring It On was the first Broadway musical to feature a transgender high school character, La Cienega, originally played by Gregory Haney.
 Book writer Jeff Whitty said, "In creating a universe of characters, I always try to find as many differing perspectives as possible, because that's where comedy comes from most often."
-Jal Joshua, of Australian's Got Talent fame, will be the first transgender actor to play the role of La Cienega within a professional production as part of the 2021 UK tour.
+Jal Joshua was the first transgender actor to play the role of La Cienega within a professional production, as part of the 2021 UK production.

 Cheerleading choreography

 Due to the many complex cheerleading routines in the show, about half of the cast of the Broadway musical were actual cheerleaders and not musical theater performers.
 Jessica Colombo, a cheerleading judge and consultant, served as a technical advisor to the musical.

 The cheerleading competition company Varsity Spirit was involved in the musical and a Varsity Nationals banner hangs during the national competition scenes at the end of the second act.

-In the 2018 London production, Matthew Brazier (who also played La Cienega) was a trained gymnast and cheerleader.
-Matthew taught the entire cast how to do various cheerleading moves such as stunts, jumps and tumbles.
-Matthew Brazier was also Dance Captain for this production.
+In the 2018 London production, cast member and dance captain Matthew Brazier was a trained gymnast and cheerleader.
+Brazier taught the cast how to perform cheerleading moves such as stunts, jumps and tumbles.